KauzClay/docs-tap/glossary.hbs.md

   <tbody>
     <tr>
         <td>Unmanaged service</td>
-        <td>The services available in the Bitnami Services package where the resulting service instances
+        <td>The services available in the Bitnami Services package where the resulting service
-        run on the cluster, that is, they are not a managed service running in the cloud.</td>
+        instances run on the cluster.
+The services are not managed services running in the cloud.</td>
     </tr>
   </tbody>
 </table>